Agrarianism: Zapatismo

 Emiliano Zapata fought in the Mexican Revolution in the name of the Mexican peasants and sought to introduce reforms such as land redistribution.

-Notable agrarian socialists include Emiliano Zapata who was a leading figure in the Mexican Revolution.
-As part of the Liberation Army of the South, his group of revolutionaries fought on behalf of the Mexican peasants, whom they saw as exploited by the landowning classes.
+One notable agrarian socialists was Emiliano Zapata, a leading figure in the Mexican Revolution.
+As the leader of the Liberation Army of the South, his group of revolutionaries fought on behalf of the Mexican peasants, whom they saw as exploited by the landowning classes.
 Zapata published the Plan of Ayala, which called for significant land reforms and land redistribution in Mexico as part of the revolution.
 Zapata was killed and his forces crushed over the course of the Revolution, but his political ideas lived on in the form of Zapatismo.

-Zapatismo would form the basis for neozapatismo, the ideology of the Zapatista Army of National Liberation.
-Known as Ejército Zapatista de Liberación Nacional or EZLN in Spanish, EZLN is a far-left libertarian socialist political and militant group that emerged in the state of Chiapas in southmost Mexico in 1994.
+Zapatismo would form the basis for neozapatismo, the ideology of the modern Zapatista Army of National Liberation.
+Known as Ejército Zapatista de Liberación Nacional or EZLN in Spanish, EZLN is a far-left, libertarian socialist political and militant group that emerged in the state of Chiapas in southmost Mexico in 1994.
 EZLN and Neozapatismo, as explicit in their name, seek to revive the agrarian socialist movement of Zapata, but fuse it with new elements such as a commitment to indigenous rights and community-level decision making.

 Subcommander Marcos, a leading member of the movement, argues that the peoples' collective ownership of the land was and is the basis for all subsequent developments the movement sought to create: